 Dr. Benjamin Gleason is an Associate Professor of Curriculum and Instructional Technology at Iowa State University.
 His research interests include the use of social media for teaching, learning, and leadership, focusing on how students (K-12, college, and graduate students) practice literacy, develop identity, engage in digital citizenship, and create new forms of humanizing pedagogy.
 He has published in the British Journal of Educational Technology, Learning, Media, Technology, Journal of Educational Technology and Society, Journal of Adolescent and Adult Literacy, among others.
 With colleagues, he co-founded the Social Media SIG of the Society for Instructional Technology and Teacher Education (SITE).
 He holds a B.A. in American Literature from Oberlin College and a Ph.D in Educational Psychology & Educational Technology from Michigan State University.

-Dr. Jiahang Li is an assistant professor and the associate director at the Confucius Institute at Michigan State University.
+Dr. Jiahang Li is an Associate Professor in the Department of Teacher Education, outreach coordinator of the Asian Studies Center and director of the Online Chinese Program at College of Education at Michigan State University.
 Dr. Li earned a Ph.D. degree in Reading Education from University of Maryland College Park, his research interests include the impacts that social media has on teaching and learning, educational technology, teacher education, teaching Chinese as a foreign language, and multicultural literature.
 He earned M.A. and B.A degrees in Chinese Classical Philology from Department of Chinese Language and Literature at Peking University, China.
 He prefers a communicative approach in language teaching with a focus on providing meaningful and comprehensive input in real life context.
 He believes the proliferation of technology can benefit students in multiple dimensions, especially in an online or distance environment.